FAST Regressions

 Overview

-The regression package can be used to explore relationships between aircraft parameters, make predictions about new designs, or to learn about probabilistic regressions.
-Additionally, the package can be used with custom datasets as well, assuming they are organized the same way as the FAST database.
+Future Aircraft Sizing Tool (FAST) utilizes a large database of aircraft, the FAST Aerobase, in conjuction with the regression package to make predicitions about aircraft parameters before and during the sizing process.
+The regression package is available to use outside of FAST, and it can be used to explore relationships between aircraft parameters, make predictions about new designs, or to learn about probabilistic regressions.
+Additionally, the package can be used with custom datasets, assuming they are organized the same way as the FAST database.
 The IDEAS Lab recommends checking out the documentation in the regression package or referring to the videos on YouTube for easy use!
+The regression package is located in the github repository, and is included when forking.

 Example regression output generated using FAST